 Constipation is the #1 gastrointestinal complaint in the U.S. affecting nearly 5 million people.

 Women are twice as likely as men to suffer from constipation, and it tends to be more common in those over age 65.
 Normal bowel transit time is 12-24 hours.
-From a functional perspective, an individual is considered constipated if a day passes without a bowel movement.
+From a functional perspective, an individual is considered constipated if one full day passes without a bowel movement.

-Constipation is a stressor on the body that affects overall health, quality of life and leads to an accumulation of body wastes, metabolic by-products, and increases a person’s toxic load.
-Unreleased wastes produce toxins related to fermentation, protein putrification and rotting, and can become a breeding ground for parasites, yeast, Candida overgrowth, diverticulitis, Crohn’s disease, colon polyps, and an increased risk of colon cancer and many other diseases.
+Constipation is a stressor on the body that affects overall health, quality of life and leads to an accumulation of body wastes, metabolic by-products, and increases an individual’s toxic load.
+Unreleased wastes produce toxins related to fermentation, protein putrification and rotting, and can become a breeding ground for parasites, yeast, Candida overgrowth, bacterial overgrowth, dysbiosis, diverticulitis, Crohn’s disease, colon polyps, and an increased risk of colon cancer and many other diseases.

 Infrequent bowel movements can cause all sorts of ailments including:

-One of the first early, early signs of dementia, Parkinson’s and cognitive dysfunction is constipation.
+One of the first early signs of dementia, Parkinson’s and cognitive dysfunction is constipation.

 The first step toward healing is to identify the root cause of constipation.